It is said that love makes the world go round. But as genuine daters are looking for love, there’s a growing risk of falling into a scammer’s trap.

 Common types of romance scams

-Here are some red flags that might show you’re communicating with a romance scammer.
+Here are some red flags that might show you’re communicating with a romance fraudster.
 These may not be immediately obvious, as scammers often spend time building trust before deceiving their victims.

 Some common types of romance scams include:

-• Requests for money: they might say they are in financial trouble and need your help.
+- Requests for money: they might say they need money for personal reasons such as supporting family back home, paying back debts or other sob story.
 Often romance scammers claim they need emergency medical treatment or need to visit a relative overseas.

 How romance scammers are using AI and deepfakes